A Brief Introduction to Demography

 All participants receive: (1) pdf copies of the course slides; (2) Excel workbooks with exercises and worked examples, and (3) suggested readings and information sources.
 Please note that refreshments and lunch are not included.

 Cost: $950 + GST ($1,045 in total).
 Payment is by bank transfer via invoice.
-Deadline for payment is 17th April 2026.
+The deadline for registration and payment is 17th April 2026.
 (Unfortunately, payment by credit card is not possible)

 How to register: Please email Tom at tom.demographer@protonmail.com with your name, email address, and organisation, and if necessary any purchase order number or reference code for the invoice.
 Please note that a minimum of 7 participants is required for the course to run.